-A member of our team will visit your property to give a free rental valuation and recommended deposit.
-Rental valuations are determined by several factors, primarily Market Conditions, Location, Type of Property etc. Additionally different Landlords require different returns for similar properties depending on their personal circumstances, your circumstances will be discussed and the rental value will be proposed based on these considerations.
-We would never force you to set the rent at a given rate, we will only offer our opinion based on current market conditions at the time of assessment; the Landlord always has the final say.
+A member of our qualified team will visit your property to provide a free rental valuation and recommended deposit.
+Rental valuations are determined by several factors, primarily market conditions, location, type of property etc. Additionally different Landlords require different returns for similar properties depending on their personal circumstances.
+Your circumstances will be discussed and the rental value will be proposed based on these considerations.
+We would never insist you set the rent at a given rate, we offer our opinion based on current market conditions at the time of assessment.
+The Landlord always has the final say.

 Preparation of your property

-During the first inspection of the property suggestions will be offered how to best prepare your property for rental purposes.
-Matters of decoration for example will be discussed and any furnishings.
+During the initial inspection of the property suggestions will be offered about how to best prepare your property for rental purposes.
+Matters of decoration for example will be discussed plus any furnishings.
 Sometimes it is wise to change certain colour schemes to a more neutral feel.
 It may appear like an additional expense at the offset but if it results in your property being let sooner, it should be considered money well spent (an empty property brings in no rent!)

 Energy Performance Certificate provider

-The property will be marketed by matching it to prospective tenants on our constantly updated data base, these people will then be notified of your property by their preferred choice, either post, e-mail or SMS.
-(SMS has proved to be a massive sales getter for us) a distinctive Crofts To Let board, presence on our own website and on findaproperty.com.
+The property will be marketed by matching it to prospective tenants on our constantly updated database.
+Resulting matches will then be notified of your property by their preferred method, either post, e-mail or SMS.
+(SMS has proved to be a massive sales generator for us) a distinctive Crofts To Let board, presence on www.rightmove.com, our own website and onthemarket.com.
 Initial linear newspaper advertising will be included in the initial start up costs.
-Any additional box advertising can be requested by the landlord and will be charged at £20.00 + VAT per single box.
-This fee will be deducted from the first months rent.
-If a property were to be withdrawn from the market the outstanding amount payable would become payable immediatel
+Any additional box advertising can be requested by the landlord and will be charged at £22.00 inc. VAT per single box.
+This fee will be deducted from the first month's rent.
+If a property were to be withdrawn from the market the outstanding amount payable would become payable immediately

 Finding suitable tenants

-Any prospective tenant making enquiries is being assessed by our staff for suitability from the first time they make contact with us by filling out an information form, this will help us decide if they are suitable to view the property.
-During the viewing we will take care to assess the character of the persons and either propose they apply for the tenancy or to the contrary.
-To apply the all tenants over the age of 18 will be asked to produce £35 per person application fee, proof of incomes, I.D, bank statement, pay slips, references and will be credit checked.
+Any prospective tenant making enquiries is met by our staff, which helps us to assess the character of the persons and either propose they apply for the tenancy or to the contrary.
+In support of any application, all tenants over the age of 18 will be asked to produce £75 per person referencing fee, proof of income, I.D, bank statement, pay slips, references and they will be credit checked.
 After reviewing all of the evidence a recommendation will be made to the landlord and then the landlord will make a final decision.

 Credit check and referencing of prospective tenants

-Every applicant is made to apply for a properties is a very thorough fashion design to assess affordability and credibility.
-Each potential tenant has to fill in a very thorough application form and pay the reference fee, along with the form we require three months bank statements, three months’ pay slips, photographic ID and proof of address.
-We then ask for relevant references which could include employer, previous or current landlord or character.
-In certain cases where applicable we require a guarantor, the guarantor is checked in exactly the same manner as the actual tenant they are guaranteeing.
-Each tenant also under goes a Credit check to search for bad debts etc. The whole process is designed to offer the landlord the best possible choice and assurance that we are doing all we can to guarantee them a good tenant and a fruitful letting.
+Each potential tenant will be required to complete a very thorough application form and pay the aforementioned referencing fee.
+Along with this form we require three months' bank statements, three months' pay slips, photographic ID and proof of address.
+We then ask for relevant references, which could include employer, previous or current landlord or personal character references.
+In certain cases - where applicable - we may require a guarantor.
+The guarantor is checked in exactly the same manner as the tenant.
+Each tenant is also subject to a credit check.
+The process is designed to offer the landlord the best possible choice and peace of mind that we will do all we can to guarantee a good tenant and a successful letting.

 Preparation of tenancy agreements

-Here at Crofts we have been dealing with lettings for more than 20 years and have vast experience within the industry, this has allowed us to produce a very thorough and legally strong tenancy agreement that will protect both the landlords and tenants interests.
-Working forward it’s important that both parties know that they each have equal responsibilities to produce a successful short or long term letting.
+Here at Crofts we have been dealing with lettings for more than 20 years and have vast experience within the industry, this has allowed us to produce a very thorough and legally strong tenancy agreement that will protect both the landlord's and tenant's interests.
+Moving forward, it's important that both parties know they each have equal responsibility to produce a successful short or long term letting.

 Full digital photographic inventory

-We try not to leave anything to chance at Crofts and therefore as well as taking a more than ample amount of high quality images of your property for the inventory often going into the hundreds we construct a very thorough written inventory describing rooms and potential problem areas in great detail so that come the end of the tenancy our evidence is easy to realise and if necessary prove if any disputes were to arise.
-A compact disc with the photographs is produced and a concise and accurate record of the written inventory are both are signed and dated by the tenant to confirm their acceptance of how the property was when they signed and moved in.
+We try not to leave anything to chance at Crofts, therefore as well as taking multiple high quality photographs of your property for the inventory, we also compile a thorough written inventory, describing rooms and potential problem areas.
+At the end of the tenancy our evidence is therefore easy to realise, and if necessary prove if disputes arise.
+A CD of photographs is produced and a concise and accurate record of the written inventory are both are signed and dated by the tenant to confirm their acceptance of how the property was when they signed and moved in.